LLC Taxes

 How do LLCs get taxed?

-LLC owners have the option to choose the way the IRS will tax their business.
+LLC owners have the option to choose the way the IRS will tax their business entity.
 They can elect to be taxed as a sole proprietor, a partnership, an S corp, or a C corp.
-To choose your LLC’s tax designation, file Form 8832 with the IRS.
+To choose your LLC’s tax designation, you’ll need to file Form 8832 with the IRS.

 Do I file my LLC and personal taxes together?